callumhearne/hearne_photos/Testing.md

 - No errors found.

+Python

+To validate my code I used: http://pep8online.com/checkresult

+- The only issues I found using this website was in settings with lines being too long.
+However I did not change them as that code was not done by me and shouldn't be changed.

 Manual Testing

-- I went through each of the buttons in the task bar from each page to make sure they worked.
+- I went through each of the buttons in the nav bar from each page to make sure they worked and in repsonsive mode so that I have tested the mobile and proper nav bar.
-- To test the site bar I made sure to go through each page using all the buttons from each page.
+- I added an photo, using the photo management page to test it worked.
+- I tested trying to get onto the photo management page using a url without admin to see that I could not access it.
-- For the editing buttons on the reviews I made sure to edit them so that I could see that the edit button worked correctly.
+- I used an account with and without admin to see that the buttons for edit and delete appear correctly.
-- I added and deleted revuews to test that the button worked.
-I checked the database to see that they were actually deleted.
+- I created a new photo edited it and then deleted it to test that all the admin functions worked.
+- I created a new profile to test that the email confirmation worked correctly.
-- I created numerious reviews using the create review page to make sure the functionality worked correctly and checked that they got added to the database.
+- I added some photos to the bag to see if the success toast works and to see if the photos added corretly.
+- I checked that the photos were displaying the correct information.
+- I added under 50 and over worth of items to see if the delievery deal works correctly or not.
+- I've did some fake checkouts to test that the confirmation email comes through correctly.
+- I have checked that the search bar searches for the photo location as well as the description.
+- I've test the filters so that if I select high to low or low to high it will filter the photos prices correctly.
+- I've test the main nav bar so that it will filter the correct photos when selected.
+Such as only north east photos appearing when selecting the north east page and sorting correctly by high to low etc.
-- I registered multiple users using the registration page to test that the register page worked correctly and sent the emails correctly.
+- I've tested that all the buttons on the my profile page work correctly in the normal nav bar and on the mobile bar.
-- I logged in and out multiple times with different users to make sure that the log in screen worked.
+- I've test all the buttons for back to browsing to make sure that they are going to the all photos page.
-- I tried to log in with incorrect user details to make sure that the python checked to see if the user exsisted and had the correct password.
+- I didn't add anything to the basket and went to the checkout page to test that the 'nothing in the basket' message appears.
-- I have tried to register with usernames that have already been take to make sure that I can't make users with the same username.
+- I have tested logging in and logging out to make sure it works correctly.